 San Diego County is home to an estimated 300,000-500,000 free-roaming, unowned “community cats."
 Caring for community cats, while working to stabilize and ultimately reduce their numbers, is one of the most complex issues facing animal shelters today.
-It’s one that leading animal welfare organizations, veterinarians and researchers are committed to finding new and progressive solutions to address.
+It’s one that leading animal welfare organizations, veterinarians and researchers have developed progressive solutions to address.

 San Diego Humane Society’s Community Cat Program was developed with a simple, clear goal in mind: to do what’s best for cats.
 We want to create the best, most compassionate outcome for every animal in San Diego County, just as we’ve been committed to doing for more than 140 years.
 Our Community Cat Program accomplishes this by spaying/neutering, vaccinating and returning healthy community cats to their outdoor homes.